Artificial Intelligence Clocks In

 "Every physical movement of hardware creates a pattern of noise and vibrations.
 We place sensors on the different areas of the machine and, with the help of artificial intelligence, identify its mechanical state.
 In other words, using our unique technology, we actually decipher its 'speech'.
 In practice, the challenge is how to gather vast quantities of big-data and transmit them to the cloud – while solving problems of connectivity and bandwidth – up to the stage of machine learning.
 We know how to solve big-data problems of this scale and after we receive the results about the state of the machine – identifying an anomaly or a specific problem – we provide the client with the information.
 It can be done in whatever way is convenient for them: e-mail, SMS or telephone – as long as the technician or person responsible for the machine understands exactly the problem that needs fixing."

 "Approximately a third of the machines that we check will need some sort of repair within six months.
 In about ten percent of the cases, the examination reveals that if action is not taken, the situation will only get worse.
 The earlier the problem is identified and addressed, the more efficiently it can be successfully resolved without shutting down the production line.
-Sometimes, a fault that costs 200 dollars to repair today may in the future cause a bearing to break or an axle to collapse, in other words, more serious and expensive damage."
+Sometimes, a fault that costs 200 dollars to repair today may, if left unfixed, cause in the future a bearing to break or an axle to collapse, in other words, more serious and expensive damage."

 "The main challenge associated with using the IoT is that because of the speed and the large volume and scope of data involved, all information automatically becomes big-data.
 Fortunately, there are many tools in this field that, when used wisely, can contend with anything.
 What is important to remember is to focus on resolving the existing problem.
 Our approach is suited to situation management and allows for flexibility and quick changes."